 We are inviting interested individuals and organizations to use these principles, share them, help us improve them, and join a network of people working together to promote ethical use of location data.

-For more information on how you can get involved, please submit an interest form by clicking the link below.
+For more information on how you can get involved, please submit an interested form by clicking the link below.